On discrete functional inequalities for some finite volume schemes: Introduction

 \subsection{Aim of the paper and outline}

-In this paper our aim is to provide a simple proof to discrete versions of Gagliardo-Nirenberg-Sobolev (\ref{GNScontinu}) and Sobolev-Poincaré (\ref{sobolevcontinu}) inequalities for functions coming from finite volume schemes with arbitrary boundary values.
-Several Sobolev-Poincaré inequalities are already proved as mentioned above but here we propose a unified result.
+In this paper our aim is to provide a simple proof to discrete versions of Poincaré-Sobolev (\ref{sobolevcontinu}) and Gagliardo-Nirenberg-Sobolev (\ref{GNScontinu}) inequalities for functions coming from finite volume schemes with arbitrary boundary values.
+Several Poincaré-Sobolev inequalities are already proved as mentioned above but here we propose a unified result.
 It includes in particular the case of mixed boundary conditions.
 Concerning Gagliardo-Nirenberg-Sobolev inequalities, the result of F. Bouchut, R. Eymard and A. Prignet \cite{Bouchut2011} is to our knowledge the only available, and it deals with the case of the whole space $\mathbb{R}^{N}$.

 Our starting point to prove these discrete estimates is the continuous embedding of $BV(\Omega)$ into $L^{N/(N-1)}(\Omega)$, as in \cite{Filbet2006,Eymard2010,DiPietro2010,Bouchut2011}.
 The main difficulty appears when boundary conditions must be taken into account.
 In the papers mentioned previously \cite{Filbet2006,Eymard2010,DiPietro2010}, the boundary conditions are either homogeneous Dirichlet or Neumann on the whole boundary.
-In \cite{Bouchut2011}, the problem is considered in the whole space $ \mathbb{R}^{N}$ .
+In \cite{Bouchut2011}, the problem is considered in the whole space $ \mathbb{R}^{N}$.
 In the case where the function satisfies homogeneous Dirichlet boundary conditions only on a part $ \Gamma^{0} \varsubsetneq \pa \Omega $ of the boundary, we cannot use the same strategy as in \cite{Eymard2010}, which consists of extending the function considered to $\mathbb{R}^{N}$ by zero.
-Our idea is to thicken the boundary of $\Omega$ to take the mixed boundary conditions into account in this case.
+Our idea is to thicken the boundary of $\Omega$ in order to take the mixed boundary conditions into account in this case.